Tenant Protection Information

-Tenants in California have protections from eviction under state and federal law, as well as under local laws in some cities and counties.
-This page describes protections under the new tenant relief laws.
-These laws protect tenants with a COVID-19-related financial impact from eviction for nonpayment of rent if the tenant provides the landlord with a signed declaration for financial distress.
-They also protect tenants from "no cause" evictions, meaning an eviction where the landlord does not state a reason.
+Tenants in California have certain protections from eviction under state law, as well as under local laws in some cities and counties.
+This page describes protections under California’s COVID-19 Tenant Relief Act and the COVID-19 Rental Housing Recovery Act.
+Until September 30, 2021, these laws protect tenants with a COVID-19-related financial impact from eviction for nonpayment of rent if the tenant provides the landlord with a signed declaration of financial distress.
+Beginning October 1, 2021, the law requires any landlord wanting to evict a tenant for failing to pay rent to first apply for rental assistance before proceeding with an eviction lawsuit.
 However, depending on your specific circumstances and where you live, you may have other protections from eviction that apply to you.
 If you receive an eviction notice from your landlord, you should speak with a lawyer as quickly as possible to find out what rules apply to your specific situation.
-The laws also provide financial assistance to qualifying tenants who are financially distressed and unable to pay some or all of their rent.
+Rental assistance is available to qualifying tenants who are financially distressed and unable to pay some or all of their rent.

 We know that the COVID-19 pandemic has made it hard for many renters to pay their rent because they have lost their jobs, had their work hours reduced, or have had to stay home to care for family members.

-Over the past year, the Governor and Legislature have worked together to pass several laws for tenants experiencing COVID-19-related financial distress.
-Due to the ongoing pandemic and the substantial effect it continues to have on the economy, the Legislature passed and the Governor signed laws which extend and expand critical protections.
-Regarding evictions, these laws extend the protections from “no cause” evictions, and makes financial assistance available to financially distressed qualifying landlords and tenants.
+For more than a year, the Governor and Legislature have worked together to pass multiple laws for tenants experiencing COVID-19-related financial distress.
+Due to the ongoing pandemic and the substantial effect it continues to have on the economy, the Legislature passed, and the Governor signed, laws which extend and expand critical protections and also establish a statewide rental assistance program.

 Here is what you need to know: